IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/NozomiNetworks/Vantage/README.md

 It could be useful to get the Alerts only from a given time, to do it you can modify the Workflow bookmark initialization; for example if you want to get the Alerts from the last hour you can initialize the bookmark as:

 ```<Initialize path="/bookmark" value="${time() - 3600000}" />```

+It's important that, when you set the "Recurrence" time property of the LogSource, it must be big enough for the Workflow to get all the data before another LogSource job run.
+If concurrency between parallel LogSource jobs happens some events could be imported twice.
+You have to be mostly aware of this if the `bookmark` initial value it's set to `0`, it means that all the events will be imported in the first run.